PolarsBear/parseaia/docs/index.md

 This is all of the code from a [`screen`](#class-mainscreen)

 ##### Properties
-* xml: `codeclasses.Base`The xml in object form, very RAW, not suggested
+* xml: `codeclasses.Base` Just the xml in object form, doesn't serve any purpose
 * blockslist [`[Block]`](#class-codeclassesblock) A list of all blocks in the [`Screen`](#class-mainscreen), without any sense of hierarchy
 * gvars [`[Block]`](#class-codeclassesblock) A list of all global variable declarations
 * events [`[Block]`](#class-codeclassesblock) A list of all event handlers